salif/colemak-bg/LINUX.all.md

 ---

+„:I am not an expert in installing keyboard layouts, these instructions may not work for all Linux users“.

+## „:Follow these instructions“

-„:First, backup some files.
-Run these commands“:
+**1.** „:First, backup some files by running these commands“:

 ```bash
 cp /usr/share/X11/xkb/symbols/bg /usr/share/X11/xkb/symbols/bg.old
 cp /usr/share/X11/xkb/rules/evdev.xml /usr/share/X11/xkb/rules/evdev.xml.old
 ```

+„:If you get an error, first run this command:“ `su -l root`, „:then try running the commands again, or replace `cp` with `sudo cp`“.

-„:Open file“ `/usr/share/X11/xkb/symbols/bg` „:and append the following text block at the end of the file“
+**2.** „:Open file“ `/usr/share/X11/xkb/symbols/bg` „:and append the following text block at the end of the file“:

 ```
 // github.com/salif/colemak-bg